 Should you rinse your car from top to bottom?

-You should rinse your car from top to bottom so that the dirt (before you wash) and shampoo suds (after you wash) runs downwards off the paint and onto the ground.
-If you rinse from bottom to top, the dirt or shampoo you’ll have to use more water to thoroughly rinse your car.
+You should rinse your car from top to bottom so that the shampoo suds run downwards off the paint and onto the ground.
+If you rinse from bottom to top, you’ll have to use more water to thoroughly rinse your car.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the blog to learn more about making your car look its best.